AchimDigiTrail/impress.js_contao/README.md

 impress.js for contao 3.1.X
 =================

-It's a first commit, just started development
+Demonstrates the working impress.js in contao

+please visit: sandbox.digitrail.eu for a demo

-Impress.js is working as a FE module, take that as a start
+Impress.js is working as a FE module